MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 This article has been divided in a series of recommended steps in order to interpret the query plan.
 These steps are:
 1. Review the step folding indicators
-2. Select the query step to check its query plan
+2. Select the query step to review its query plan
-3. Identify folded nodes from other nodes
-4. Review non-folded nodes and consider actions to improve
-5. Implement changes to your query
+3. Implement changes to your query

 Follow these steps to create the query in your own Power Query Online environment.
 1. Open your Power Query Online experience.